lukeshafer/blog/src/content/blog/Solid-Vs-Svelte.md

 ### Svelte

 Svelte, [as creator Rich Harris describes](https://gist.github.com/Rich-Harris/0f910048478c2a6505d1c32185b61934), is a language for building reactive user interfaces.
 It takes a bit of an idealistic approach by taking HTML, CSS, and JavaScript, and **extending them with new features**, all wrapped in a .svelte file.
 The Svelte compiler then takes those files and generates client-side JavaScript to produce the application you wrote.
-It takes care of reactivity and updating the DOM through, for lack of a better term, _magic_.
+It takes care of reactivity and updating the DOM through, for lack of a better term, _magic_ (i.e. _compilation_).

 Here’s a quick example of a simple counter in Svelte: